beatcoinpl/Private-API/README.md

 ## Orders

-See your active orders in specify markets
+See all active orders in specify markets

 inputs:
 ```